sogilis/csv_fast_importer/doc/faq.md

 - SQL command (`COPY` for PostgreSQL)
 - database server

-Encoding may be consistent accross all these componants.
-Here is how to specify or check each componant encoding.
+Encoding must be consistent accross all these components.
+Here is how to specify or check each component encoding.

 ### File